Histone-like DNA-binding protein: Structure

-HU

 HU is a small (10 kDa) bacterial DNA-binding protein, which structurally differs from a eukaryotic histone but functionally acts similarly to a histone by inducing negative supercoiling into circular DNA with the assistance of topoisomerase.
 The protein has been implicated in DNA replication, recombination, and repair.
 With an α-helical hydrophobic core and two positively charged β-ribbon arms, HU binds non-specifically to dsDNA with low affinity but binds to altered DNA—such as junctions, nicks, gaps, forks, and overhangs—with high affinity.
 The arms bind to the minor groove of DNA in low affinity states; in high affinity states, a component of the α-helical core interacts with the DNA as well.
 However, this protein's function is not solely confined to DNA; HU also binds to RNA and DNA-RNA hybrids with the same affinity as supercoiled DNA.

+Function

 Recent research has revealed that HU binds with high specificity to the mRNA of rpoS, a transcript for the stress sigma factor of RNA polymerase, and stimulates translation of the protein.
 Additional to this RNA function, it was also demonstrated that HU binds DsrA, a small non-coding RNA that regulates transcription through repressing H-NS and stimulates translation through increasing expression of rpoS.
 These interactions suggest that HU has multiple influences on transcription and translation in bacterial cells.

-IHF

-Integration host factor, IHF, is not a nucleoid-associated protein only found in gram negative bacteria.
-It is a 20 kDa heterodimer, composed of α and β subunits that bind to the sequence 5' - WATCAANNNNTTR - 3' and bends the DNA approximately 160 degrees.
-The β arms of IHF have Proline residues that help stabilize the DNA kinks.
-These kinks can help compact DNA and allow for supercoiling.
-The mode of binding to DNA depends on environmental factors, such as the concentration of ions present.
-With a high concentration of KCl, there is weak DNA bending.
-It has been found that sharper DNA bending occurs when the concentration of KCl is less than 100 mM, and IHF is not concentrated.

-IHF was discovered as a necessary co-factor for recombination of λ phage into E.coli.
-In 2016 it was discovered that IHF also plays a key role in CRISPR type I and type II systems.
-It has a major role in allowing the Cas1-Cas2 complex to integrate new spacers into the CRISPR sequence.
-The bending of the DNA by IHF is thought to alter spacing in the DNA major and minor grooves, allowing the Cas1-Cas2 complex to make contact with the DNA bases.
-This is a key function in the CRISPR system as it ensures that new spacers area always added at the beginning of the CRISPR sequence next to the leader sequence.
-This directing of integration by IHF ensures that spacers are added chronologically, allowing better protection against the most recent viral infection.